miriamCodes/ticktrack/README.md

 When successfully connected to the client, localhost:3000 will be opened in your browser.
 ## Techstack

-Backend: Koa and Sequelize with a PostgreSQL database.

-Frontend: React and MUI (Material-UI).
+- Koa
+- Sequelize
+- PostgreSQL
+- React
+- CSS
+_ MUI

 ### Project Status